 When do I get paid?

-If you're a technical or operational support member of staff, you'll normally be paid on the 16th of every month.
+If you're a technical or operational support member of staff and were appointed to your role prior to January 2019, you'll normally be paid on the 16th of every month.
 If the 16th falls on a weekend or bank holiday, you'll be paid on the last working day before the 16th.
 Technical staff are paid for the whole of that calendar month, and operational support staff are paid for the previous month you have just worked (17th of the previous month to the 16th of the current month).

 Your first pay day after you start work might be in the month you start, or the following month, depending on your start date.